LindezaGrey/zieglede/README.md

 This is a fork from the vanilla [OpenWRT](https://github.com/openwrt/openwrt) firmware.
 This firmware is a replacement for the stock firmware.
 It is already preconfigured so it can be used out of the box.
 You should use this firmware if you want to have an up-to-date OpenWRT installation and don't want the preinstalled and modded firmware of the manufacturer or just don't trust the stock firmware.
 This firmware comes with the following features enabled:

-* working Freeradius3 server (default user: xxx, xxx) with WPA2-EAP protected wifi (enterprise)
+* working Freeradius3 server (default user: guest, password: secret) with WPA2-EAP protected wifi (enterprise)
 * Samba Server
 * Block mount (automatic mount of USB drives)
 * OpenVPN